Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 | True surround | Wireless rear speakers, no cable runs |

-| Bass | Wireless Sub, place anywhere |
+| Bass | Wireless sub, place anywhere |

-| Total cost | $2,200-$2,600 for equipment |
+| Equipment cost | $2,200–$2,600 |

 | Installation | TV mount + soundbar mount + speaker placement |

 Want us to set this up?
-Book your Atmos installation — we handle TV mounting, soundbar mounting, speaker placement, and calibration.
+Book your installation — we handle TV mounting, soundbar mounting, speaker placement, and calibration.
 See our Home Theatre service for full details.

 Yes.
 The approach depends on your situation.